Powering global trust and responsibility

 Number of Independent Directors

-Board Meetings Held in 2018
+Board Meetings in 2019

-Separate Chair & CEO
+Separate Chair and CEO

-For the fifth year in a row, 100% of all employees have completed annual Code of Business Conduct and Anti-Bribery and Corruption training courses.
-Additionally, 100% of all new hires complete the training within six months of being hired.
-Trainings are available in multiple languages.For the fifth year in a row, 100% of all employees have completed annual Code of Business Conduct and Anti-Bribery and Corruption training courses.
-Additionally, 100% of all new hires complete the training within six months of being hired.
-Trainings are available in multiple languages.
+For the sixth year in a row, 100% of all employees have completed annual compliance training courses.
+Additionally, 100% of all new hires completed the training within six months of being hired.
+Trainings are available in multiple languages, in live and online formats.

 Equinix does not make political contributions nor does it have a Political Action Committee (PAC).
 Under the Equinix Code of Business Conduct, company employees are prohibited from making or committing to political contributions on behalf of Equinix.
 As required by the Lobby Disclosure Act, Equinix files semi-annual reports, which affirm these points.
-These reports can be accessed through the Lobby Contribution Filing Search page on the Lobbying Disclosure page of the U.S. Congress
+These reports can be accessed through the Lobby Contribution Filing Search page on the Lobbying Disclosure page of the U.S. Congress website.